Enaleia/mobile/README.md

 The mobile app for Enaleia's operation and its partners, including recyclers and manufacturers, streamlines waste management and data tracking across the operational chain.

 ### Operational Flow
-**1.At the Port:**
+**1. At the Port:**
-•	Port coordinators weigh the fisherman’s waste collection and scan their Enaleia ID card.
+- Port coordinators weigh the fisherman’s waste collection and scan their Enaleia ID card.
-•	Data is submitted and attested using the port coordinator’s wallet, with transaction fees sponsored by a master wallet.
+- Data is submitted and attested using the port coordinator’s wallet, with transaction fees sponsored by a master wallet.

-**2.Waste Collection Transportation:**
+**2. Waste Collection Transportation:**
-•	When onsite containers reach capacity, the waste is shipped to the recycler.
+- When onsite containers reach capacity, the waste is shipped to the recycler.

-**3.At the Recycler:**
+**3. At the Recycler:**
-•	The recycler weighs the container using a weighbridge, generating a weight slip.
+- The recycler weighs the container using a weighbridge, generating a weight slip.
-•	The recycler sorts the materials and logs the sorted data with identifier codes in the app, submitting the data with an attestation.
+- The recycler sorts the materials and logs the sorted data with identifier codes in the app, submitting the data with an attestation.
-•	When raw materials like pellets are produced, the recycler records the quantity and makes a final attestation.
+- When raw materials like pellets are produced, the recycler records the quantity and makes a final attestation.

-**4.To the Manufacturer:**
+**4. To the Manufacturer:**
-•	Pellets are shipped to the manufacturer.
+- Pellets are shipped to the manufacturer.
-•	The manufacturer records the production of end-user products, entering data and making attestations.
+- The manufacturer records the production of end-user products, entering data and making attestations.

 ### Design Principles

 The Enaleia Hub mobile app is designed with the users’ physical and digital constraints in mind:
-	•	Offline-first approach: Recognizing limited internet access at many sites, the app operates offline, storing data locally until a connection is available for submission and attestation.
+- Offline-first approach: Recognizing limited internet access at many sites, the app operates offline, storing data locally until a connection is available for submission and attestation.
-	•	Flexible UX: With operational workflows varying across countries, the user experience is designed to be generic, ensuring adaptability to different scenarios.
+- Flexible UX: With operational workflows varying across countries, the user experience is designed to be generic, ensuring adaptability to different scenarios.

 ---------------------